LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.379.0
+*Released*: 11 October 2023
+- Issue 48082: Improve verbs used when updating or merging data
+- Don't pre-select False for an undefined Boolean filter field

 ### version 2.378.0
 *Released*: 10 October 2023
 - Add ModalButtons